 sudo npm install -g nativescript—or take a moment to fix your npm permissions so that you don’t need admin rights to globally install npm packages.

-After completing the setup you should have two commands available from your terminal or command prompt:
+After completing the setup there should be two commands available on the terminal/command prompt:

 nativescript.
-The two commands are equivalent, so we'll stick with the shorter
+The two commands are identical, so we'll stick with the shorter

 Verify that the installation was successful by running

-tns in your terminal.
+tns in the terminal.
 You should see a long list of commands that starts with this section:

 $ tns # NativeScript ┌─────────┬─────────────────────────────────────────────────────────────────────┐ │ Usage │ Synopsis │ │ General │ $ tns <Command> [Command Parameters] [--command <Options>] │ │ Alias │ $ nativescript <Command> [Command Parameters] [--command <Options>] │ └─────────┴─────────────────────────────────────────────────────────────────────┘

 - Setting up your machine for native development can be tricky, especially if you’re new to mobile development.
-If you get stuck, or if you have questions while going through these instructions, the NativeScript community forum is a great place to get help.
+If you get stuck, or if you have questions while going through these instructions, the forum is a great place to get help.

-If you’re on Windows, copy and paste the script below into your command prompt as an administrator and press Enter:
+If running OS is Windows; copy and paste the script below into your command prompt as an administrator and press Enter:

 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.nativescript.org/setup/win'))"